 Praiano is a working village with great views and very friendly people.
 (BTW, it’s the town where I leave my heart every time.)
 It just feels like home.

 No tourists (to speak of), very few shops, apart from a butcher, vegetable market and a one-of-a-kind convenience market aptly named Tutto per Tutti which sells everything from paper towels to the best prosciutto you’ve ever tasted.
 Last but by no means least, one fabulous family-run gift shop called La Bacheca which sells the most beautiful ceramics from the Amalfi Coast.
+We at SOF are thrilled to now be carrying their hand-crafted mermaids.

 But it's all part of the experience.